 4. Be reachable for your students and give them a chance to connect with you

 Trust me, I know how exhausting it can be to be a teacher.
 And sometimes (or most times) all you want at the end of the school day is to be alone.
 You spend so much time with these learners (more than the average parent does with their own children!).
 You might not feel up to being available for one-on-one conversations.
 And that's okay.
-But try thinking about a time DURING your school day that you can be available for students that need help or simply want to tell you about their day.
+But try thinking about a time DURING your school day that you can be available for students who need help or simply want to tell you about their day.

 - Have a "What Mrs. Haase needs to know" jar on your desk.
 Students can leave notes in private that you can read when you have a moment.
 This helps you know what is going on, the students feel heard, and you have the chance to follow up with individuals when necessary.